-From 4-12 June 2022, Churches Count on Nature brings local people together to discover the wildlife in their local church yard.
-It is a nationwide project open to all churches, run in partnership by Caring for God's Acre, A Rocha UK, the Church of England Environment Programme, and the Church in Wales.
+From 4-12 June 2022, Churches Count on Nature brought local people together to discover the wildlife in their local church yard.
+CCoN is a nationwide project open to all churches, run in partnership by Caring for God's Acre, A Rocha UK, the Church of England Environment Programme, and the Church in Wales.

-During Churches Count on Nature, the Church of England Environment Programme are running a special series of webinars on different aspects of land and nature.
+During Churches Count on Nature 2022, the Church of England Environment Programme ran a special series of webinars on different aspects of land and nature.
 All the recordings are now available below.

 Find help with biological recording, how to managing your grassland, find your faith in trees, hear from the Church Commissioners, learn about bats, oceans, growing food and faith, and far more.

-Below, you can find details and booking links for all 12 webinars.
+Below, you can find details and recording of all 12 webinars from 2022.

-You can also find the whole playlist from our 2021 season on YouTube.
+You can also find the whole playlist from both 2021 and 2022 season on YouTube.

 To help you prepare, in advance of Churches Count on Nature:

-- Knowing your ant from your elder" Why and how to record during Churches Count on Nature Two dates:
+- Knowing your ant from your elder" Why and how to record during Churches Count on Nature Watch recording here.

 Monday 6th June:

 - Noon - Life on the Edge: Exploring the Oceans through Science and Faith.
-BOOK HERE
+Watch recording here.

 - 4pm - Getting involved in the Bats in Churches Project.
-BOOK HERE
+Watch recording here